arimaulanahardan/Benchmark-Monitoring/readme.md

 # Benchmark Monitoring

+This project, named **Benchmark Monitoring** is on of Dashboard Monitoring Key Performa Indicator (KPI) data for Indoensia Telecomunication providers.
-This project, named **Benchmark Monitoring**, is a web application built using React, Vite.js, TypeScript, and Tailwind CSS.
+.this web application built using React, Vite.js, TypeScript, Tailwind CSS and UI Liblary (E-chart, Mapbox, etc.).
 It serves as a platform for Benchmarking Monitoring, providing insights and data visualization for various key performance indicators (KPIs).

 ## Getting Started